National Lampoon's Vacation: Production

 During the Chicago blizzard of 1979, writer John Hughes began developing a short story titled "Vacation '58" for an issue of the National Lampoon.
 While the story ended up being bumped from the initial vacation-themed issue, it was eventually published in September 1979 and subsequently optioned by Warner Bros.
+Pictures.
 "When I brought it to Hollywood, the first guy I brought it to was Jeff Katzenberg who was at Paramount," recalled producer Matty Simmons, who worked as a publisher at the National Lampoon.
 "He said it would never make a movie, it was too episodic, too consequential.
 I said, 'Yeah, it's a road trip.
 It's supposed to be episodic.
 You go from town to town, place to place.'
 But he didn't like it, so then my agent brought it to Warner Brothers, and I met with them.
 Most of them said the same thing, but there was one executive over there—a guy named Mark Canton—who really pulled for it and it got made."

 Upon Simmons's agreement with Warner Bros., Hughes was tasked with adapting his original story into a screenplay.
 Harold Ramis and Chevy Chase rewrote Hughes's first draft to place the story from the father's point of view rather than the son's.